qiaopTDUN/SR-ESPCN/README.md

 Then, modify the Line 13 to 28 in main.py to the parameters you want to try.

 # Train
-set is_train to True
+set 'is_train' to True.

-set batch_size to fit your GPU memory, larger is better set image_size to fit your GPU memory, larger is better, but harder to train
+set 'batch_size' to fit your GPU memory, larger is better.

+set 'image_size' to fit your GPU memory, larger is better, but harder to train.

 It may take some time before the training is done.

 # Test
-set is_train to False
+set 'is_train' to False

 [1] W. Shi, J. Caballero, F. Huszar, J. Totz, A. P. Aitken, R. Bishop, D. Rueckert, and Z. Wang.
 Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network.
 In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pages 1874–1883, 2016.